Bloomberg's big move on machine learning and open source

 While the look of The Terminal hasn’t changed significantly since it was launched in 1981, the data it deals with certainly has.

 "Traditional financial models are very good at structured data.
-You have a quarterly economic indicator, something that comes out every three months and you have that for the past 10 years.
+You have a quarterly economic indicator, something that comes out every three months and you have had that for the past 10 years.
 That's not a huge amount of data.
-So build a great financial model using traditional financial mathematics,” Mann explains.
+So you can build a great financial model using traditional financial mathematics,” Mann explains.

 “What changes is once you start to have huge amounts of data that comes through every second.
 Whether that's news data or social media data or receipt data or satellite images, that are not structured and that are high volume.
 How do you model that?
 In that context, machine learning is very applicable.”